marcusoftnet/marcusoftnet.github.io/_posts/2007-03-26-weekend-to-end.md

 Army Corps 40 years anniversary.
 This was a major success with a music festival with the band at the Saturday to a capacity audience - that was a very long time ago indeed.
 So fun, so blessed and a lot of warmth to be shared.
-The band played to its best even though i wrecked that last note of my duet...
-Well it happens, but not to often i hope.
+The band played to its best even though I wrecked that last note of my duet...
+Well it happens, but not to often I hope.

 The Sunday was also great with a celebration with the whole corps, which include the string band (yes, they still hang around), a youth choir,